Police fatally shoot man connected to carjackings, stabbing

 NEWBURY, Mass.
 (AP) — Police officers shot and killed a man connected to carjackings in Massachusetts and New Hampshire, authorities said.

-At a Sunday night press conference, Massachusetts officials said the 31-year-old man shot was believed to have been the same suspect from a carjacking in Lowell and a subsequent carjacking from a dealership in Nashua, New Hampshire, during which an employee was stabbed, news outlets reported.
+Massachusetts State Police identified the man Monday as Thomas Murray, 31, of Dracut, Massachusetts.
+He is also a suspect in a carjacking in Lowell, Massachusetts, and a subsequent carjacking from a dealership in Nashua, New Hampshire, during which an employee was stabbed, news outlets reported.

-Police in Lowell said the man told a woman in a red Subaru to get out of the car, and wrested the victim’s purse away during a struggle, before taking off in the car around 3 p.m.
+Police in Lowell said a man, believed to be Dracut, told a woman in a red Subaru to get out of the car, and wrested the victim’s purse away during a struggle, before taking off in the car around 3 p.m.
 Sunday.
 Less than two hours later, police were notified that the car had been tracked to Nashua, but responding officers couldn’t find it.

 Around an hour later, police received word of a carjacking at a BMW dealership in Nashua.
 Authorities said the car was stolen at knifepoint and the description of the suspect matched the description of the Lowell carjacker.
 Nashua police later found the Subaru stolen from Lowell at the dealership lot.